Universal Beijing

-The Universal Beijing Resort (北京环球度假区), commonly known as Universal Beijing, is a theme park and entertainment resort complex based in Beijing, China.
+The Universal Beijing Resort, commonly known as Universal Beijing, is a theme park and entertainment resort complex based in Beijing, China.
 Invite-only test operation started on September 1, 2021, and the full operation started from September 20, 2021.

 The resort is operated by Universal Destinations & Experiences.
 It is minority-owned by NBCUniversal, a division of the US company Comcast (30%), and majority-owned by Beijing Shouhuan Cultural Tourism Investment (70%), a Chinese state-owned (government) enterprise.

 Once completed, Universal Beijing Resort will consist of two theme parks (Universal Studios Beijing and a second planned theme park), a water park, a shopping, dining and entertainment complex (Universal CityWalk Beijing), and six hotels.

 History

 In February 2009, Shanghai Securities News reported that Universal Studios was close to winning approval from China's government to build a theme park in Beijing.
 The project was formally approved by the State Council and NDRC on September 25, 2014.
-Construction of Universal Beijing Resort began on 28 October 2016.
+Construction of Universal Beijing Resort began on October 28, 2016.
 Construction of Phase 1 of Universal Beijing Resort completed in April 2021, and opened on September 20, 2021.
-Phase 2 of Universal Beijing Resort is set to begin construction in 2025.
+Phase 2 of Universal Beijing Resort was set to begin construction by 2025.

 Theme parks and main areas

 Universal Studios Beijing

 Universal Studios Beijing is the resort's flagship park and opened as part of phase one.

-There are seven themed areas in the park:
+There are eight themed areas in the park: